jstock29/jstock29/README.md

 # Hi there!
 I'm Jared.
 I currently work as a Digital Consultant at Arup.
 Most of my work can't be shared publicly, so this is where I keep personal projects.
 You'll notice I have a problem where I impulse buy domains for my friends.
-Let's just acknowledge that things are gonna get weird.
+Things might gonna get weird.

 # My repos